 Brahma Kamal (Saussurea obvallata): This is one of the few mystical flowers present in this area.
 It is the state flower of Uttarakhand and has an alluring look.

 Saussurea obvallata is a perennial growing to 0.3 m (1 ft).
-The flowers are hermaphrodite (have both male and female organs) and are pollinated by insects.
+Hermaphroditic flowers pollinate insects.
+(Insects pollinate hermaphrodite flowers).
 Flowers bloom in mid-monsoon (July–August) amongst the rocks and grasses of the hillside at an altitudinal range of 3700–4600 m.
 Flower heads are purple, hidden from view in layers of yellowish-green papery bracts, which provide protection from the cold mountain environment.
-The flowers can be seen from July through September, after which the above-ground portions of the plant die back, becoming visible again in April.
+From July through September, you can see the flowers.
+The above-ground plant parts die back in October and are not visible again until April.

-Blue Poppy (Meconopsis aculeata): The blue poppy can be described as an eye-catching flower that gives some color to the area.
+The blue poppy (Meconopsis aculeata), with its striking blue hue, adds color to the area.
 It is a highland Himalayan species and very rare.

 Meconopsis aculeata is a blue-flowered thorny species of the genus Meconopsis with a small geographical distribution restricted to specific areas of Pakistan and India, in the west Himalayas.
 The species was described from specimens collected here, by Royle in 1833.
 It is also known as Bhoti ‘Tsersnon’ in Ladakh.
 Along with Juniperus polycarpos (also known as Bhoti ‘Shukpa’), it is used in the Sowa-Rigpa (also known as Amchi system) traditional medicine system.
 Both have been proposed as the state flower and state tree respectively by the Ladakh administration.